auliakhalqillah/Numerical-Integration-Euler-Method/README.md

 # Euler-Method
-Euler method is one of the numeric integration methods.
+Euler method is one of the numeric integration methods to solve ordinary differential equation (ODE).
 In this package, the euler method is implemented in Fortran program.
 There are three files in this package:
   1. euler.f95
   2. euler.m (Matlab)
   3. euler.png